Frequently Asked Questions

-Can my church get a SEND graduate or sponsor one of our own young adults to do SEND and come back to my church?
+Can my church get a SEND graduate or sponsor one of our own young adults to do SEND and come back to our church?

-Is SEND North America connected to a church or another ministry?
+Is SEND Young Adults connected to a church or other ministry?

 SEND North America is an initiative of Church Doctor Ministries, a global non-profit ministry that has served Christians, local churches, denominations, associations, and church networks with dynamic consulting and coaching services for more than 40 years.
-With Kendallville, Indiana being the initial SEND North America training site, additional SEND sites are being developed in churches that have successfully completed Healthy Churches Thrive!, a process developed by Church Doctor Ministries.
-Healthy Churches Thrive! is a 24-month spiritual adventure that, by God’s grace, renews the spiritual health of the local church and prepares them to be the host site for a SEND North America team.
-SEND classroom training takes place at Destiny Family of Faith Church, Kendallville, Indiana USA.
+With Kendallville, Indiana being the initial SEND Young Adult training site, additional SEND sites are being developed in churches that have successfully completed Healthy Churches Thrive!, a process developed by Church Doctor ministries.
+Healthy Churches Thrive! is a 24-month spiritual adventure that, by God’s grace, renews the spiritual health of the local church and prepares them to be the host site for a SEND Young Adult team.

 Is SEND training just for young adults?

 SEND is not only a training opportunity for young adults, but is also a valuable resource to our community and many churches, mission agencies, and para-church ministries.
-SEND North America steps alongside our brothers and sisters serving in ministry, and seeks to serve and resource them in a variety of ways.
+SEND Young Adults steps alongside our brothers and sisters serving in ministry, and seeks to serve and resource them in a variety of ways.
 Areas in which SEND North America serves the community and other Christian ministries include: